Charges against teenagers dropped after Channel crossings deaths tragedy

 Two teenagers charged with an immigration offence after crossing the English Channel, when five migrants including a child died, have had the cases against them dropped.

-Two boys appeared at Sevenoaks Youth Court on Wednesday, where charges of attempting to enter the UK illegally in April were discontinued, court staff told the PA news agency.
+One boy due to appear at Sevenoaks Youth Court on Wednesday had a charge of attempting to enter the UK illegally in April discontinued, court staff told the PA news agency.

-They added it was said by the CPS not to be in the public interest to continue with the prosecution.
+Court officials said the Crown Prosecution Service (CPS) decided it was not in the public interest to continue with the prosecution.
+A CPS spokesman later added that the cases no longer met the legal test for prosecutors.

-The move comes after months of delays because of age assessments, after the National Crime Agency (NCA) first arrested and charged the youths, describing them as in their 20s, which was disputed by them in court.
+Court documents for Wednesday’s hearing showed the boy, from Sudan, listed as 16 years old, but the CPS said he was assessed as 17 years old.

-Court documents for Wednesday’s hearing showed the boys, from South Sudan and Sudan, listed as 15 and 16 years old.
+Another 16-year-old boy had the same charge against him dropped at an earlier hearing at Medway Youth Court on July 31, the court staff added.

-A third youth also had the same charge against him dropped at an earlier hearing at Medway Youth Court, on July 31, according to court staff.
+The move comes after months of delays because of age assessments, after the National Crime Agency (NCA) first arrested and charged the youths, describing them as in their 20s – which was disputed by them in court.

-A further charge of facilitating illegal entry to the UK was also withdrawn against one of the boys earlier in proceedings.
+A third defendant’s case is ongoing where he is charged with attempting to enter the country illegally and his age is still disputed.

 The NCA previously said it was working with Kent Police, immigration enforcement teams and Border Force to support the French-led investigation into the incident off the northern French coast on April 23.